 An answer key is included for students to check their answers independently.

-Use these task cards with mini whiteboards, math notebooks, and smart boards for a quick math lesson warm-up.
+Use these task cards with mini whiteboards, maths workbooks and smartboards for a quick maths warm-up.

-For students who need more support honing this skill, use the task cards in your guided math group and limit the number of word problems.
-Provide students with math manipulatives as a visual reference when counting or encourage them to draw pictures to help them solve.
+For students who need more support honing this skill, use the task cards in your guided maths group and limit the number of word problems.
+Provide students with manipulatives when adding and subtracting or encourage them to draw pictures to help them solve the problems.

 Challenge fast finishers who already understand the concept to partner up with a peer, split the cards, and take turns orally explaining how they arrived at their answers.
 This action allows students to slow down and think through the logic they used to solve the problem.

 Here are some other ways you might like to use these task cards in your maths lesson.